pubkey/rxdb/docs-src/replication-graphql.md

 # Replication with GraphQL

-The GraphQL replication provides handlers for GraphQL to run a [replication](./replication.md) with GraphQL as transportation layer.
+The GraphQL replication provides handlers for GraphQL to run [replication](./replication.md) with GraphQL as the transportation layer.

 **NOTICE:** To play around, check out the full example of the RxDB [GraphQL replication with server and client](https://github.com/pubkey/rxdb/tree/master/examples/graphql)